StrangeJay/DevOps-Project2/README.md

 *If you see the text from the **"echo"** command you wrote to the index.html file, then it means your Nginx site is working as expected.*

-You can leave this file in place as a temporary landing page for your application, until you set up an `index.php` file to replace it.
+You can leave this file in place as a temporary landing page for your application until you set up an `index.php` file to replace it.
 Once you do that, remember to remove or rename the `index.html` file from your document root, as it would take precedence over an index.php file by default.

 ---
 ---
 ## Step 5 – TESTING PHP WITH NGINX
 At this stage, your LEMP stack is completely installed and fully operational. *You can test it to ensure that Nginx can accurately hand .php files off to your processor.*
-This can be done by ccreating a test PHP file in your document root.
+This can be done by creating a test PHP file in your document root.
 - Open a new file called **info.php** within your document root in your text editor:
 > `sudo nano /var/www/projectlemp/info.php`
 - Type the following lines into the new file: